 A general rule of thumb is to demand double or even triple the amount of your total special damages.

-When you’ve fully written your demand letter, look over it one last time before sending it over to the at-fault driver’s insurance company.
+When you’ve fully written your demand letter to the insurance company, look over it one last time before sending it over to the at-fault driver’s insurance company.
 Make sure that it has a full and complete description of how the collision occurred, an overview of the injuries you sustained and the medical treatment you received, as well as the pain and suffering you experienced and how that affected your daily life.

 Finally, make sure that the letter clearly states the settlement number you are demanding.
-And don’t forget to attach all of the supporting documents that you collected to the demand letter.
+And don’t forget to attach all of the supporting documents that you collected to the demand letter to the insurance company.
 This should include any medical records, bills, out-of-pocket expenses, lost wages and evidence from the accident that proves liability, such as the motor vehicle accident report and photographs of the scene, property damage or injuries.

 Now that you have a general idea of how insurance companies value claims, you will be better equipped to settle your personal injury claim.
 It’s important to remember that insurance companies are businesses first and foremost.
 It’s the adjuster’s job to get you to settle your case for as little as possible, or to find a way to deny your claim for personal injury altogether.